Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: Introduction

-\item For each $b\ge 2$, a birational involution $\SS_b\dasharrow \SS_b$. \item For each $b\ge2$, the equivariant birational morphisms $\U_1^{b,2}\to \V_1^b$ obtained by contracting the preimage of the $(-1)$-curve of $\F_1$ onto the fibre of a point of $\p^2$ in $\V_1^b$. \end{enumerate} \end{theoremA} In the above theorems, decomposable $\p^1$-bundles are simply the projectivisations of decomposable rank two vector bundles.
-The $\p^1$-bundles over $\F_a$ and $\p^2$ are particularly easy to describe (\S\S\ref{SubSec:DecFa} and~\ref{decomposable_over_P2}).
-The Schwarzenberger $\p^1$-bundles over $\p^2$ are projectivisations of the classical rank two vector bundles of the same name (see below).
-We describe here the notation. \begin{definition}[Schwarzenberger $\p^1$-bundles] Let $b\ge -1$ be an integer and let $\kappa\colon \p^1 \times \p^1 \to \p^2$ be the $(2:1)$-cover defined by whose branch locus is the diagonal $\Delta\subset\p^1 \times \p^1$ and whose ramification locus is the smooth conic $\Gamma=\{ [X:Y:Z] \mid Y^2=4XZ\}\subset\p^2.$ The \emph{$b$-th Schwarzenberger $\p^1$-bundle} $\SS_b\to \p^2$ is the $\p^1$-bundle defined by \end{definition} Note that $\SS_b$ is the projectivisation of the classical Schwarzenberger vector bundle $\kappa_* \O_{\p^1 \times \p^1}(-b-1,0)$ introduced in \cite{Sch61}.
-Moreover, the preimage of a line by $\SS_b\to \p^2$ is isomorphic to $\F_b$ for each $b\ge 0$ (Lemma~\ref{Lemm:SchwarzJumpLines}\ref{FnLineSchwarz}).
-This explains the shift in the notation.
+In Theorems~\ref{Thm:MainA} and~\ref{Thm:MainB}, decomposable $\p^1\!$-bundles are simply the projectivisations of decomposable rank $2$ vector bundles.
+The $\p^1\!$-bundles over $\F_a$ and $\p^2$ are particularly easy to describe (see \S\S~\ref{SubSec:DecFa} and~\ref{decomposable_over_P2}).
+The Schwarzenberger $\p^1\!$-bundles over $\p^2$ are projectivisations of the classical rank $2$ vector bundles of the same name (see below).
+We describe the notation here.